jenkinsci/docker-plugin/README.md

 that describe
-the labels/tags provided by the template, the Docker image, how to start it, etc) and Jenkins can creates agents on-demand using those Docker containers.
+the labels/tags provided by the template, the Docker image, and Jenkins creates agents on-demand using those Docker containers.

 ## See also
 * [Changelog](https://plugins.jenkins.io/docker-plugin/releases/) and [archive](https://github.com/jenkinsci/docker-plugin/blob/docker-plugin-1.3.0/CHANGELOG.md)